You’ve worked hard to build up your nest egg and find yourself in a position where you can enjoy a comfortable retirement and also leave a legacy.

 Once this kind of rider is in a contract, most annuity providers don’t allow it to be removed.
 The result is that the policy holders end up paying extra fees for something they don’t need (at least when market performance is strong).

 If you find yourself in this situation, you could consider taking distributions from the annuity and then funding a life insurance policy with the annual proceeds.
-However, it's important to be aware that you might face current tax ramifications for these withdrawals.
+It's important to be aware that you might face current tax ramifications for these withdrawals.

 - Reduce your taxable estate without giving up your desire to leave a legacy for beneficiaries.